craigprotzel/Mashups/README.md

   * [Sunlight Foundation Labs - APIs](http://sunlightfoundation.com/api/)
   * [New Yorker - A Month of CitiBike Data](http://www.newyorker.com/sandbox/business/citi-bike.html)

+##### Exercise: Super Simple Page
+* Setting up your page
+* Adding elements

 ##### Homework
 * Add -  your info to the [class info list](https://docs.google.com/spreadsheets/d/1c_7z-jRsvXJHaoifS1imojktuyf9nNgAepcgXZ4kBCg/edit?usp=sharing)
 * Read - [Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html) up to but not including the section on Javascript
-* Download - a text editor
+* Download - a text editor (I use [Sublime Text](http://www.sublimetext.com/))
 * Donwload - a JSON formatter extension for the browser (I use [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) in Chrome)
 * Explore - [ProgrammableWeb](http://programmableweb.com)
 * Find, Post, & Describe - a url that returns JSON data from an Open API
-* Create & Upload - a single web page that displays (some of) the data you found with some basic css styling.
+* Create & Upload - a single web page that displays (some of) the data you found.
+Your page must have some basic css styling.
 The upload should include a .html file and .css file.
 Feel free to copy and paste your data into the DOM, you DO NOT need to programatically connect your page to the data
 * Additional Readings
   * [WebPlatform.org - How Does The Internet Work](http://docs.webplatform.org/wiki/concepts/internet_and_web/how_does_the_internet_work )
   * [Mozilla - Intro to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction)